BChow5/Assignment3_P2/README.md

 `sudo systemctl enable nginx`

 <br>

-We created a seperate server block file instead of putting it in nginx.conf because it's easier to maintain.
-We can add sites by creating new server block files into the `/etc/nginx/sites-available` folder and creating symbolic links.

 - Use `sudo systemctl status nginx` to check the nginx status and verify it's running.
 - Use `sudo systemctl reload nginx` to reload nginx to apply any changes you've made to the configuration.